OperationCode/algorithms/skeletons/data-structures/linked-list/README.md

   ```

 ### `prepend()`

-* The `prepend` method inserts the item at the beginning of the list.
+- The `prepend` method inserts the item at the beginning of the list.
-* Prepending an item is a simple operation:
+- Prepending an item is a simple operation:
-  * Create a new `Node`.
+  - Create a new `Node`.
-  * Set the new `node`'s `next to be the current head node.
+  - Set the new `node`'s `next to be the current head node.
-  * Update the `head` to point at the new node.
+  - Update the `head` to point at the new node.
-* We also have to consider a case where this is the first item stored in the list.
+- We also have to consider a case where this is the first item stored in the list.
 In that case, we also set the tail to the same node.

 ### `append()`

-* The `append` method inserts the item at the end of the list.
+- The `append` method inserts the item at the end of the list.
-* Operations:
+- Operations:
-  * Create a new `Node`.
+  - Create a new `Node`.
-  * Set the tail's `next` to be the new node.
+  - Set the tail's `next` to be the new node.
-  * Update `tail` to point at the new node.
+  - Update `tail` to point at the new node.
-* Again, take into consideration when this is the first item stored in the list.
+- Again, take into consideration when this is the first item stored in the list.

-### `find({ value })`
+### `find(value)`

-* The `find` method returns the node with the target value.
+- The `find` method returns the node with the target value.
-* A node can be visited by utilizing a loop and `node.next`.
+- A node can be visited by utilizing a loop and `node.next`.
-* The following snippet traverses the entire list:
+- The following snippet traverses the entire list:

   ```
   let currentNode = node;